-- Don't let your system vendor force you onto their new platform without considering all alternatives.
+- Don't let your existing system vendor force you onto their new platform without considering all alternatives.
 Document your current and future requirements and evaluate various software applications before finalizing your selection.
-Your vendor's new platform may ultimately be the right choice.
-But don't default to that conclusion without carefully weighing your needs against alternative solutions. - Evaluate multiple software vendors carefully.
-Several options generally exist in a given software systems market and each product will have its strengths and weaknesses.
+Your vendor's new platform may ultimately be the right choice, but don't default to that conclusion without carefully weighing your needs against alternative solutions. - Evaluate multiple software vendors carefully.
+Several options generally exist in a given software-systems market, and each product will have its strengths and weaknesses.
 The right system for your organization will depend on aligning the application's capabilities with your organization's specific requirements and objectives. - Product demos are not enough.
-Many vendors are great at presentations and demonstrations.
-But remain diligent in your evaluation beyond "the pitch."
-Assess your requirements against each vendor's capabilities and require proof-of-concept demonstrations based on your business scenarios. - Software capability has no value without a solid implementation strategy.
+Many vendors are great at presentations.
+But it is critical that you remain diligent in your evaluation and go beyond "the pitch."
+Assess your requirements against each vendor's capabilities and require proof-of-concept demonstrations based on your specific business scenarios.

+- Software capability has no value without a solid implementation strategy.
 Investigate the processes and methodologies vendors have in place to migrate your business to their platform.
 Understand what roles your organization will be responsible for and what that means to your business.
-Equally important, explore the vendor's implementation track record.

-- Make sure the vendor's product roadmap and culture align with your organization's strategic trajectory.
+Equally important, explore the vendor's implementation track record. - Make sure the vendor's product road map and culture align with your organization's strategic trajectory.
 Think carefully about future needs.
-Here's an example: If you're not serving a Medicare population currently but plan to do so in the future, ensure that your vendor of choice can perform all the tasks necessary to accommodate this complex line of business (or that they at least offer the required functionality in their product roadmap). - Confirm that the vendor is viable for the long term.
-Many innovative start-up companies have grand ideas and cutting-edge technology.
-But their early-stage costs can be high and the competition strong.
-The last thing you want is to find yourself in situation where you've implemented a solution only to find the vendor is shuttering the product or selling it to another company.
+Here's an example: If you're not serving a Medicare population currently but plan to do so in the future, make sure your vendor of choice can perform all the tasks necessary to accommodate this complex line of business (or at least that they offer the required functionality in their product road map). - Confirm that the vendor is viable for the long term.
+Many innovative start-up companies have grand ideas and cutting-edge technology-but their early-stage costs can be high, and the competition is strong.
+The last thing you want is to find yourself in a situation where you have implemented a solution only to find the vendor is shuttering the product or selling it to another company.

-Because changing technology solutions is rarely easy and not without risk, aligning with an experienced, unbiased third-party to help guide your transition can be enormously beneficial.
-Change Healthcare Consulting has been working with a wide range of healthcare organizations to evaluate vendors and implement solutions for over a decade.
+Because replacing technology solutions is rarely easy and not without risk, aligning with an experienced, unbiased third party to help guide your digital transition can be enormously beneficial.
+Change Healthcare Consulting has been working with a wide range of healthcare organizations to evaluate vendors and implement solutions for more than a decade.

-During this period, we've assisted hundreds of clients in the successful deployment of core claim systems, electronic health records, provider credentialing systems, care and disease management systems, and consumer-facing web portals.
-And because each of our consulting team members has a minimum of 15 years' experience, we've developed the leadership, insight, and management skills necessary to support the best decisions at each step in the process.
+During this period, we've assisted hundreds of clients in the successful deployment of core claim systems, electronic health records, provider-credentialing systems, care- and disease-management systems, and consumer-facing web portals.
+And because each of our consulting-team members averages more than 15 years' experience, we've developed the leadership, insight, and management skills necessary to support the best decisions at each step in the process.

 At Change Healthcare, we can help you see around unknown corners to chart a clear path forward.
-We'll help you avoid pitfalls and steer toward the enterprise system that is right for your organization.
-We can also assist with implementation once you've selected a new solution to help reduce the risks associated with transitioning complex systems.
+We can help you avoid pitfalls and steer toward the enterprise system that is right for your organization.
+We can also assist with implantation once you have selected a new solution to help reduce the risks associated with transitioning complex systems.